EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 whenever this blog tells you to run something on your "workstation", it will mean for you to run it inside this container instead.

+If you skipped down to this section, it is critical to go back up and read the section titled [Running Commands](#running-commands) once you get your utility container up and going.

 This container will create a persistent volume mounted to the virtual home directory (`/root` inside the container), for keeping files safe.
 Git repositories are intended to be cloned somewhere in your native workstation home